sgl-project/sglang/docs/en/index.rst

 Documentation
 -------------

-..
-In this documentation, we'll dive into these following areas to help you get the most out of SGLang.
+**In this documentation, we'll dive into these following areas to help you get the most out of SGLang.**

 .. _installation:
 .. toctree::